nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

       ***** Booting Zephyr OS v1.13.99 *****
       Application started

 #.
-Observe in the terminal window that the connection to nRF Connect for Cloud is established.
+Observe in the terminal window that the connection to nRF Cloud is established.
 This may take several minutes.
 #.
 Open a web browser and navigate to https://nrfcloud.com/.
    Follow the instructions to set up your account and add an LTE device.
 #.
 The first time you start the application, add the device to your account:

    a.
 Observe that the LED(s) indicate that the device is waiting for user association.
    #.
-Follow the instructions on `nRF Connect for Cloud`_ to add your device.
+Follow the instructions on `nRF Cloud`_ to add your device.
    #.
-If association is successful, the device reconnects to nRF Connect for Cloud.
+If association is successful, the device reconnects to nRF Cloud.
       If the LED(s) indicate an error, check the details of the error in the terminal window.
       The device must be power-cycled to restart the association procedure.
 #.
 Observe that the LED(s) indicate that the connection is established.
 #.
-Observe that the device count on your nRF Connect for Cloud dashboard is incremented by one.
+Observe that the device count on your nRF Cloud dashboard is incremented by one.
 #.
-Select the device from your device list on nRF Connect for Cloud, and observe that sensor data and modem information is received from the kit.
+Select the device from your device list on nRF Cloud, and observe that sensor data and modem information is received from the kit.
 #.
-Press Button 1 (SW3 on Thingy:91) to send BUTTON data to nRF Connect for Cloud.
+Press Button 1 (SW3 on Thingy:91) to send BUTTON data to nRF Cloud.
 #.
 Press Button 1 (SW3 on Thingy:91) for a minimum of 10 seconds to enable GPS tracking.
    The kit must be outdoors in clear space for a few minutes to get the first position fix.
 #.
 Optionally send AT commands from the terminal, and observe that the response is received.